 Meeting place: See individual event for location, it changes based on availability.

-Parking: As a visitor, you must park and pay in a metered space (unless you have a pass, those are $8 from Parking Services.
-A map to the metered spaces (Parking E-1) is here.
+Parking: As a visitor, you must park and pay in a metered space A map to the metered spaces (Parking E-1) is here.
 Meters take credit cards, cash, etc. Yes, you do have to pay in the evening/night.
 You can find more information with details here.
 The metered spaces are not far from the meeting spot, if you look at the map you can see they are in the parking lot adjacent to the Biosystems Research Complex.

 Please give yourselves more time to find us!
-Campuses are not arranged conveniently like the library, Cheezam Center, and most businesses.
-And the signage is not as clear - so give yourself extra time.
 We have a nice meeting space in this building, and appropriately a lot of great research dealing with fungi and plants is conducted in the labs upstairs.
 We have access to the break room and food and drinks are allowed.
 As always, we need to clean up after ourselves and leave the room as we found it.

 Volunteers: I need 1-2 people to tend to the front doors, since they require a card key 24/7.
 If you are available to arrive by 6:00 and stand by the doors to let others in, please let me know (jkerrig@clemson.edu).
 We always need help breaking things down and cleaning up after the meeting.